Silva-6/Meta-web_dev_intro/01-style_a_page/README.md

 # Lab Instructions: Styling a page

-In this exercise you will you will practice applying CSS rules to HTML elements.<br><br>
+In this exercise you will practice applying CSS rules to HTML elements.<br><br>

 > ### **Tips: Before you Begin**
 > #### **To view your code and instructions side-by-side**, select the following in your VSCode toolbar:
 > - View -> Editor Layout -> Two Columns
-> - To view this file in Preview mode, right click on this README.md file and `Open Preview`
 > - Select your code file in the code tree, which will open it up in a new VSCode tab.
 > - Drag your assessment code files over to the second column.
 > - Great work!
 You can now see instructions and code at the same time.